-Normandy is a region in northwestern France.
-It lies along the English Channel.
-It was named after the Norsemen (Normans) who conquered the area in the 800’s.
-The people of Normandy are well known as sailors and farmers.
-The farmers specialize in dairy cattle and fruits, especially apples for cider and brandy.
-Tourism and the mining of iron ore are important industries in Normandy.
+Normandy is a area in northwestern France.
+It lies alongside the English Channel.
+It was named after the Norsemen (Normans) who conquered the world within the 800’s.
+The individuals of Normandy are properly referred to as sailors and farmers.
+The farmers focus on dairy cattle and fruits, particularly apples for cider and brandy.
+Tourism and the mining of iron ore are necessary industries in Normandy.

-The Normans crossed the English Channel in 1066 and defeated the Anglo-Saxons at the Battle of Hastings.
-The Norman king, William the Conqueror, then became the king of England as well.
-For centuries afterward, England and France struggled for control of Normandy.
+The Normans crossed the English Channel in 1066 and defeated the Anglo-Saxons on the Battle of Hastings.
+The Norman king, William the Conqueror, then turned the king of England as properly.
+For hundreds of years afterward, England and France struggled for management of Normandy.
 The French took it for good in 1449.
-Joan of Arc became famous as the leader of French troops in the fight for Normandy during the Hundred Years’ War (1337-1453).
+Joan of Arc turned well-known because the chief of French troops within the struggle for Normandy in the course of the Hundred Years’ Conflict (1337-1453).

-Normandy was the scene of fierce fighting during World War II (1939-1945).
-The fighting began with the famous Allied D-Day landings there on June 6, 1944.
+Normandy was the scene of fierce preventing throughout World Struggle II (1939-1945).
+The preventing started with the well-known Allied D-Day landings there on June 6, 1944.